dhthwy/r/README.md

 #

+"THing is.
+Girl was given two cars.

+She gave them both away to her boyfriends.

+And none of her bf's have ever paid a bill in their life.

+Sure they might work.
+Can't pay a single bill tho.

+But they steal, and beg for money constantly.

+Those aren't roommates.
+Those are leeches."

+---

 "Over time, I've grown to understand that NO ONE gives a fuck how I am doing- good or bad.

 Whether I'm dead or alive.